What is Maca and What Health Benefits Does It Have?

 In Peru, it has historically been considered a delicacy, an aphrodisiac, and powerful healing food.
 It is most often dried and ground into a powder for consumption, which natives have often used it to make porridge.
 It’s also often cooked with other vegetables in soups, jams, pancakes, empanadas, and other foods.
 There’s even a fermented maca root beer¹, if you’re into that kind of thing.

 Now, it has become more ubiquitous, and you can find the ground powder version of the root in many health food stores.
 It is frequently praised for it’s healing powers, and many incorporate it into their diets in hopes that it will aid with hormonal balance, increase energy and mental focus, improve sexual function and increased libido, and for it’s touted immune system-boosting and anti-depression properties.
 It is also considered an “adaptogen,” meaning it is considered an herb that helps the body adapt to stressors.

 But is Maca Actually Good for You?
 What Does the Science Say?

 Maca and it’s health benefits have been studied by scientists around the world.
-There is some data to suggest the root does, in fact, increase libido, improve semen quality, and improve sexual function, and has beneficial effects on menopausal symptoms; however, many of these studies were done with small sample sizes or used animal models, have limited evidence, and it’s generally believed that more research needs to be done before sweeping conclusions can be made.
-It also has some data to suggest a positive impact on SSRI antidepressant induced sexual dysfunction, and some mouse data to support claims that the root has anti-depressant and oxidative stress-reducing powers.
-Studies in postmenopausal women further support the use of it as an antidepressant, and have should it’s potential to decrease blood pressure in said population.
+There is some data to suggest the root does, in fact, increase libido², improve semen quality³, and improve sexual function,4 and has beneficial effects on menopausal symptoms;5 however, many of these studies were done with small sample sizes or used animal models, have limited evidence, and it’s generally believed that more research needs to be done before sweeping conclusions can be made.
+It also has some data6 to suggest a positive impact on SSRI antidepressant induced sexual dysfunction, and some mouse data7 to support claims that the root has anti-depressant and oxidative stress-reducing powers.
+Studies in postmenopausal women8 further support the use of it as an antidepressant, and have should it’s potential to decrease blood pressure in said population.

 Where Can I Find Maca?